Guardrails Without a Gatekeeper: Six Rules for Autonomous LLM Applications

 4. Cap Tokens on Both Ends

-Hard limits are invaluable guardrails: the backend API enforces a 500-character input cap, a 600-token output limit, and a maximum of 10 history turns.
+Hard limits are invaluable guardrails: the chatbot enforces a 500-character input cap, a 600-token output limit, and a maximum of 10 history turns.
 This accommodates legitimate inquiries while strictly bounding execution costs and latency.

 5. Match the Model to the Task

-Factual questions over a fixed, compact dataset do not require frontier models.
-Using gpt-4o-mini keeps generation fast and cheap.
-For evaluation, the backend API leverages structured tool calling to force a clean JSON response containing is_acceptable, reason, and detected_language.
+Factual questions over a fixed, compact dataset do not require expensive, state-of-the-art flagship models.
+Using lightweight models like gpt-4o-mini for generation and claude-3-5-haiku for evaluation keeps the pipeline fast, cheap, and robust.
+For evaluation, the pipeline uses structured tool calling to force a clean JSON response containing is_acceptable, reason, and detected_language.
 This structured boundary keeps the evaluator highly reliable.
 Start with the simplest model that works; upgrade only when you have evidence it is failing.

 6. Fail Gracefully